Kyun-J/devtool-detector/README.md

 # Devtool-detector

-Very simple detector to detect devtool open or close.
+A simple, lightweight library that detects whether browser devtools are open or closed.

 ## Install
 ```